-One of the most influential psychoanalysts of our time, Carl Jung, spent a great deal of his life trying to understand our unique cognitive functions and how they shape our personalities.
+One of the most influential psychoanalysts of our time, Carl Jung, spent a great deal of his life trying to map out our unique cognitive functions and how they shape our personalities.

-What is Carl Jung’s Theory of Cognitive Functions?
+What is Carl Jung’s theory of cognitive functions?

-“The shoe that fits one person pinches another; there is no recipe for living that suits all cases.” — Carl Jung
+The shoe that fits one person pinches another; there is no recipe for living that suits all cases.— Carl Jung

 “Extraverted” means happening external to your mind.
 An extraverted person is generally more oriented to the external world — all of the people, places, and experiences that happen in the real, physical world outside of themselves.